THS-International/website/src/markdown-pages/faq.md

           4. Do not use ad blockers
         title: My register button doesn't work!
 What do I do?
       - description: >-
+          If you have done this on the sign up system, please contact info@thsint.se or the Facebook Page “[THS
-          Contact info@thsint.se or the Facebook Page “THS International”.
-We can fix it for you.
+          International](https://www.facebook.com/thsint/)”.
+We can fix it for
+          you.
 Please do that soon because this will determine your Buddy Group.
         title: I have registered myself with the wrong study field.
 What can I do?
   - category: Event Sign Up
     questions: